liu3zhenlab/KAD/README.md

 ### Requirements
 The script was written with Perl and R is invoked.
 Both Perl and R are generally installed.
 If needed, please refer to [Perl](https://www.perl.org/) and [R](https://www.r-project.org/) for installation guides.
 To generate reports, the R packages [knitr](https://github.com/yihui/knitr) and [rmarkdown](https://rmarkdown.rstudio.com) are needed to be installed.

-[Jellyfish](https://www.cbcb.umd.edu/software/jellyfish/) was used to generated k-mers for either FASTA or FASTQ data.
-The binary executable is in the _bin_ directory of the KAD package.
+[Jellyfish](https://www.cbcb.umd.edu/software/jellyfish/) was used to generate k-mers by using either FASTA or FASTQ data.
+The binary Jellyfish executable is included in the _bin_ directory of the KAD package.

 ### Installation
 git clone https://github.com/liu3zhenlab/KAD.git
 perl ./KAD/seqKADprofile.pl

 ### Data requirements
-1. Read data
+**1. Read data**
 Illumina sequencing reads with sequence depth 30x or higher.
-Trimmed reads are preferred.
+Trimmed clean reads or error corrected reads are preferred.
+Raw data without trimming are not recommended.

-2. Assembly data
+**2. Assembly data**
+Assembly sequencing data in FASTA format.
+Each assembly is in a single FASTA file.

 ### Scripts and options
 1. **seqKADprofile.pl**: producing KAD profiles for input assemblies.